xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 Basically, we need to be able to:

-1. retrieve the full size of a class via the method `getBaseSize`.
+1. Retrieve the full size of a class via the method `getBaseSize`.
 There is another method `getClassSize` in this interface, but this method returns in fact the size of a pointer for a reference type.
 2. Allow to retrieve the current method table for a particular class.
 This will be required to instantiate and initialize the class on the stack.